enthought/traits/docs/source/traits_user_manual/observers.rst

 where the *event* parameter is an object representing the change observed.
 The type of *event* depends on the context of the change.
-The handler should raise any exceptions.
+The handler should not raise exceptions.
 Any unexpected exceptions will be captured and logged.

 .. rubric:: Change event types